f5devcentral/f5-velos-training/docs/velos_performance_and_sizing.rst

   :scale: 70%

 With VELOS the amount of RAM per vCPU will change slightly as more vCPUs are added to the tenant.
 Below are the default values for total RAM, and RAM per vCPU for the VELOS tenants.
-These are Recommended values, but VELOS provides  Advanced options where memory per tenant can be customized to allocate more memory.
+These are recommended values, but VELOS provides advanced options where memory per tenant can be customized to allocate more memory.
 See the Multitennancy section for more details on memory customization.

 +----------------------+---------------------+--------------------------+-----------------+-----------------+
 | **Tenant Size**      | **Physical Cores**  | **Logical Cores (vCPU)** | **Min GB RAM**  | **RAM/vCPU**    |